Direct Routing

 Single-Port Direct – Provider-independent IP

-This example uses the /24 IP address:
+This example uses a /24

 Dual-Port Architectures